 👩🏻🍳 Tamara Talks – About Spice Mixes and Plastic

 I have to take just a moment to stress the main reason I am looking to create my own spice mixes and condiments.
 I am a gal with a mission!

 I have always been somewhat eco-conscious, but recently have become alarmed at the vast amount of single-use plastic we’re generating on planet Earth.
 In spite of the popularity of recycling in many parts of the World, plastic isn’t being recycled at even a fraction of the rate we’re generating it.

 Making spice mixes is only a small step towards using less plastic.
+This taco seasoning, and this mole spice blend followed this homemade tajín recipe.
 Store bought Tajín is very inexpensive and widely available, and I would use it in a pinch.
-However, making my own, and storing it in reusable glass jars is one of many small steps I've begun taking.
+However, making my own, and storing it in reusable glass jars is one of many small steps I’ve begun taking.
 Join me on my journey?

 🌶 What is Tajín?

 I was at least half serious in the opening sentence when I referred to tajín as “magical.”
 This transformative 3 or 4 ingredient powder elevates the simplest ingredients – fresh mango comes to mind – to something special.